BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/04_4_Receiving_a_Transaction.md

 |   }
 | }
 ```

-The `gettransaction` command will detail transactions that are in your wallet, such as this one, that was sent to us.
+The `gettransaction` command will detail transactions that are in your
+wallet, such as this one, which was sent to us.

 Note that `gettransaction` has two optional arguments: